RTEMS/rtems-docs/c-user/glossary.rst

         A real-time system in which a missed deadline does not compromise the integrity of the system.

+    software component
+        This term is defined by ECSS-E-ST-40C 3.2.28 as a "part of a software system".
+For this project a *software component* shall be any of the following items and nothing else:

+        * :term:`software unit`

+        * explicitly defined :term:`ELF` symbol in a :term:`source code` file

+        * :term:`assembler language` data in a source code file

+        * :term:`C language` object with static storage duration

+        * C language object with thread-local storage duration

+        * :term:`thread`

+        * :term:`interrupt service`

+        * collection of *software components* (this is a software architecture element)

+        Please note that explicitly defined ELF symbols and assembler language data are considered a software component only if they are defined in a :term:`source code` file.
+For example, this rules out symbols and data generated as side-effects by the toolchain (compiler, assembler, linker) such as jump tables, linker trampolines, exception frame information, etc.

     software item
         This term has the same meaning as :term:`software product`.

     software product
         The *software product* is the :term:`RTEMS` real-time operating system.

+    software unit
+        This term is defined by ECSS-E-ST-40C 3.2.24 as a "separately compilable piece of source code".
+For this project a *software unit* shall be any of the following items and nothing else:

+        * :term:`assembler language` function in a
+          :term:`source code` file

+        * :term:`C language` function (external and internal linkage)

+        A *software unit* is a :term:`software component`.

     source code
         This project uses the *source code* definition of the